TurboVNC/turbovnc/BUILDING.md

 You can then open **ALL_BUILD.vcproj** in Visual Studio and build one of the configurations in that project ("Debug", "Release", etc.) to generate a full build of TurboVNC.

-### Java

-Adding `-DTVNC_BUILDJAVA=1` to the CMake command line will build the Java TurboVNC Viewer, as well as include it when installing or packaging the native TurboVNC Viewer or the TurboVNC Server.
-This is the default on Un*x and Mac platforms.

-On Un*x systems, the default is to also build native/X11 infrastructure to support running the Java TurboVNC Viewer as a standalone application.
-You can, however, disable this by adding `-DTVNC_BUILDNATIVE=0` to the CMake command line.
-This will build only the Java classes without the native infrastructure.
-You can add `-DTVNC_BUILDNATIVE=0 -DTVNC_BUILDSERVER=0` to the CMake command line to avoid building anything but the pure Java code.

 ### Debug Build